Step-by-step guidance with links to official sites and realistic payment timelines.

 - Are actively looking for work

-You DON’T qualify if: You resigned due to misconduct, you’re receiving a company pension, or you’ve never contributed to UIF.
+You do not qualify if: you resigned due to misconduct, you are receiving a company pension, or you never contributed to UIF.

 - Green barcoded ID book or smart ID card

-- Bank statement (not older than 3 months)
+- Bank statement (not older than three months)

 - UI-19 form (unemployment certificate from your employer)